 The importance of taking legal advice on buying property at auction

 One thing that many of the examples above have in common is that the buyer did not take any legal advice on the contents of the auction pack before bidding on the property.
-Whilst taking legal advice may not seem like a necessary expense before the auction, it can reduce the risk of costly mistakes.
+Whilst talking to a property auction conveyancing solicitor before bidding on property at auction may not seem like a necessary expense, it can reduce the risk of costly mistakes.

 Whilst such advice cannot remove the inherent risk of purchasing a property at auction completely, asking a solicitor to check through the auction pack, identify potential issues and discuss the contractual terms will provide a bidder with a more informed idea of the risk that they are prepared to take and the amount they consider reasonable to bid.

 Pre-auction enquiries can be raised with the seller or agent and whilst there would be no obligation on them to respond, if they want to maximise the bids they receive, it might be in their interests to do so.

 If you are considering purchasing a property at auction and would like to instruct Cunningtons to assist in considering the auction pack, please do get in touch.

 The first thing that needs to be said about auctions is that generally, the applicable contractual terms have not been negotiated between the parties.
 They are generally presented in the auction pack on a “take it or leave it” basis.
 It is not uncommon for contractual terms to be heavily one-sided and to pass all the risk (and normally the cost) on to the successful bidder.